camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ### Active region loss

-The loss of the active region results in:
+The loss of the active region results in the following:

 - **Loss of Data**: Data previously available in Operate and Tasklist is no longer accessible.
 - **Service Disruption**: Traffic routed to the active region can no longer be served.